-If a student mark is in a fail category, and the student does not fulfil the criteria to be raised to the higher class as a borderline student (see Section E), the Board of Examiners must consider whether to allow resits/resubmission or to award an exit qualification (if defined for the Programme).
-The exit qualification can be chosen if the student has already been allowed two resit attempts or the student, in the opinion of the Board of Examiners, has not demonstrated a commitment to the programme through their attendance and/or timely submission of assessed work, and there are no special circumstances that have not already been considered.
+- If a student mark is in a fail category, and the student does not fulfil the criteria to be raised to the higher class as a borderline student (see Section E), the Board of Examiners must consider whether to allow resits/resubmission or to award an exit qualification (if defined for the Programme).
+The exit qualification can be chosen if the student has already been allowed two resit attempts or the student, in the opinion of the Board of Examiners, has not demonstrated a commitment to the programme through their attendance and/or timely submission of assessed work, and there are no special circumstances that have not already been considered. - BMBS Medical Degrees are not classified.